 Skidmore Cares has donated the money raised to Domestic Violence and Rape Crisis Services of Saratoga County;Mary's Haven, a local Hospice home; the Corinth School District; and Autism Spectrum Peer Integration & Recreation of New York (ASPIRe N.Y).
 The fundraising effort was boosted by proceeds from "Beatlemore Skidmania," the college's annual concert of Beatle music performed by students, faculty and staff.
 The performances were organized by the "Music Between Us" Scribner Seminar, taught by Professor of Music Gordon Thompson.

 "The generosity of the Skidmore community was evident once again as students and staff from the college delivered an assortment of school supplies and a donation to the district," said Daniel Starr, superintendent of the Corinth public schools.
 "The supplies will be given to students in the elementary and middle schools, while the funds will be used to augment our after-school enrichment program."

 Skidmore Cares was launched in 2006 by Skidmore President Philip A. Glotzbach and his wife, Marie, to enhance the meaning of the annual campus holiday gathering at Scribner House, the president's home.
-This year, during the Glotzbachs' sabbatical leave, the event was overseen by Acting President Susan Kress and her husband, Jack Kress, and took place at the College's Surrey Williamson Inn on North Broadway.
+This year, during the Glotzbachs's sabbatical leave, the event was overseen by Acting President Susan Kress and her husband, Jack Kress, and took place at the college's Surrey Williamson Inn on North Broadway.